Continue reading Cloud Migration series:

 Benefits of cloud security automationBesides the basic fact that automation simplifies security by eliminating manual tasks, freeing you to focus on innovating, here’s how cloud automation can help you get ahead:

 - More resilient: Just like insurance for your home, a back-up process for your data is a necessity.
-By automating that process, you minimize recovery time and can limit the impact of a breach.
+By automating that process, you minimise recovery time and can limit the impact of a breach.

 - Supports both security and development teams: Ensure security from the very beginning of the build process throughout deployment by integrating automated scans and testing from the moment code is committed to the repository.